 Solo Travel in Belize

 Being the only English-speaking country on the continent, Belize is easy to navigate your way around.
+That's why we've given it 3 out of 5 stars.
 The country is still developing but its authenticity is making it popular with more and more women travelling solo.

 The country has a Caribbean feel and is so multi-cultural that you’ll find Rastas, Indians and Chinese amongst the African descendants.